Updated: Nov 16

 Each time I will have anger, sadness and embarrassment at the loss to be overcome.

 I quickly established a baseline, digging out my diary from the last time and the helpful books I had kept (see below.)
 Doing a similar amount mentally and physically each day.

-I started with 30 minutes of activity (at first just listening to the radio) then 30 minutes rest (on my bed, with curtains closed, eye mask, earplugs.)
+I started with 30 minutes of activity (at first just listening to the radio) then 30 minutes rest (on my bed, with curtains closed, wearing an eye mask and earplugs.)

 Over nine months I very gradually reduced the length of my rest and increased the activity.
 The speed of recovery increased with my increasing health.

-A stepometer objectively recorded how much physical activity I was doing relative to other days.
+A step meter objectively recorded how much physical activity I was doing relative to other days.

-Finally I offer three written resources that helped: Action for ME (2020) have produced an excellent free booklet on pacing.
-Download for free.
-Better recovery from viral illness (2008) by Dr Darrell Ho Yen.
+I offer three written resources that helped me: 1) Action for ME (2020) booklet on pacing.
+2) Better recovery from viral illness (2008) by Dr Darrell Ho Yen.
 A practical and easily read approach to recovery from post viral fatigue.
 Free review.
-Recovering from M.E./CFS A guide to self empowerment (1993) by William Collinge.
+3) Recovering from M.E./CFS A guide to self empowerment (1993) by William Collinge.
 A positive and psychological plan for improving health.
-You can download it free.
+You can download it for free.

-I would have gladly lived without the experience of ME/CFS.
+I would have gladly lived without my four experiences of ME/CFS.
 It has taught me many valuable ways to deal with the uncertainties we face in life but still I don't think we need illness to learn them.
 It feels pointless and random.
 I don't take my health for granted.
-I know my vulnerability to this condition remains, recovery may turn out to be remission.
+I know my vulnerability to this condition remains, my latest recovery may turn out to be another remission.
 So does my determination and enjoyment of the health I have.
 With thanks to all those who helped me on the way.
-I am happy to answer questions about my experience and I am curious about yours.
+I am happy to answer questions about my experience and I am curious about yours?